majarall/majarall/README.md

 ## About Me - <span style="font-family: 'Comic Sans MS', cursive;">Mustafa Jarallah</span>
 > I have a passion for both Physics and Computer Science, merging these interests to explore innovative solutions.
-> Currently immersed in exciting projects at the intersection of AI and data processing.
+> Currently immersed in exciting projects within the field of Scientific Machine Learning mostly applied to Nuclear Physics.

 ## Interests and Expertise
 - 🚀 My main focus is on: